tsostarics/contrastable/README.md

 automatic factor coercion).
 You can check out descriptions of various messages and warnings in the `warnings` vignette with `vignette('warnings', 'contrastable')`.

-## Citation examples

-When citing the package in a paper, ideally three things are achieved:

-- Mention the contrastable R package (Sostarics, 2024)
-- Mention which contrast scheme is used for each variable with reference levels as appropriate
-- Disambiguate the term “sum coding” when used

-In a paper with multiple analyses, these don’t necessarily need to all be mentioned on each analysis, especially when there are commonalities between them.

-Bad *on first mention*: “Condition and group are sum coded.” (this can be fine if “sum code” is defined previously)

-Good: “Condition is coded using the `sum_code()` function from the contrastable package (Sostarics 2024), using A as the reference level.
-Group is similarly sum coded, with X as the reference level.”

-Also good: “For all of our analyses, we use the contrastable package (Sostarics, 2024) to set the contrasts for our categorical variables.
-Condition and group are sum coded (reference level -1, comparisons +1) with A and X as the reference levels, respectively.”
-The point here is to disambiguate what is meant by “sum code”, which has inconsistent usage in the literature.

-Here’s a paragraph example describing two models:

-A bit repetitive: “In the model for Experiment 1, Condition is treatment coded using the `treatment_code()` function from the contrastable package (Sostarics, 2024), with A as the reference, and Group is scaled sum coded using the `scaled_sum_code()` function from the contrastable package, with X as the reference.
-In the model for Experiment 2, Condition is treatment coded with the `treatment_code()` function (reference=A) and Group is scaled sum coded with `scaled_sum_code()` (reference=X), while the additional Context predictor is scaled sum coded using the `scaled_sum_code()` function (reference=NoContext).”

-Rewritten: “We use the treatment_code() and scaled_sum_code() functions from the contrastable package (Sostarics, 2024) when setting the contrasts for our categorical variables.
-In the model for Experiment 1, Condition is treatment coded (reference=A) and Group is scaled sum coded (reference=X).
-For Experiment 2, the additional Context predictor is scaled sum coded (reference=NoContext); as in Exp.
-1, Condition is treatment coded (reference=A) and Group is sum coded (reference=X).”

-Other examples:

-- For all variables, contrasts were set using the `scaled_sum_code()` function from the contrastable package (Sostarics 2024).
-- We use the contrastable package (Sostarics 2024) for contrast coding our categorical variables; details of the contrasts for each model are provided in the appendix. (be sure to do the latter!)
-- Below are the contrast matrices returned by the `helmert_code()` and `scaled_sum_code()` functions from the contrastable R package (Sostarics 2024)
-- We use the `set_contrasts()` and `sum_code()` functions from the contrastable package (Sostarics 2024) to sum code (+1/-1) our variables

-I also recommend writing out, potentially in a footnote, what the comparisons are.

-Good: “We use the contrastable package’s `sum_code()` function (+1/-1, Sostarics 2024) for all categorical variables.”

-Better: “We use the contrastable package’s `sum_code()` function (+1/-1, Sostarics 2024) for all categorical variables.
-This contrast scheme encodes differences between each comparison level and the grand mean.”